dmlogic/community-contributions/user-stories/As a community member.md

 ✅ I need a means to recover my password
 👍 So I can gain access if I have forgotten it

-✅ I need to manually make contributions to a specific request So I can keep my contributions up to date if I miss a request

 ✅ I need to pay contribution requests via Stripe
-So I can contribute with the minimum of hassle
+👍 So I can contribute with the minimum of hassle

+✅ I need to manually make contributions to a specific request 👍 In order to avoid bank fees
+So I can keep my contributions up to date if I miss a request

 ✅ I need to make additional contributions to a chosen fund
     manually or Stripe
 So I can contribute for any additional liability

-I a missing contribution request to change itself to a voluntary request In case the admin deleted the request before I acted on it
+A missing contribution request should redirect to a voluntary request In case the admin deleted the request before I acted on it

 I need to see any outstanding requests I have